Sierra Leone: Media

 Media in Sierra Leone began with the introduction of the first printing press in Africa at the start of the 19th century.
 A strong free journalistic tradition developed with the creation of several newspapers.
-In the 1860s, the country became a journalist hub for Africa, with professionals travelling to the country from across the continent.
-At the end of the 19th century, the industry went into decline, and when radio was introduced in the 1930s, it became the primary communication media in the country.
+In the 1860s, the country became a journalist hub for Africa.
+At the end of the 19th century, the industry went into decline, and when radio was introduced in the 1930s, it became the primary communication medium in the country.

-The Sierra Leone Broadcasting Service (SLBS) was created by the colonial government in 1934 making it the earliest English language radio broadcaster service in West Africa.
+The Sierra Leone Broadcasting Service (SLBS) was created by the colonial government in 1934 making it the earliest English-language radio broadcaster service in West Africa.
 The service began broadcasting television in 1963, with coverage extended to all the districts in the country in 1978.
 In April 2010, the SLBS merged with the United Nations peacekeeping radio station in Sierra Leone to form the Sierra Leone Broadcasting Corporation, the government-owned current national broadcaster in Sierra Leone.

 The Sierra Leone constitution guarantees freedom of speech, and freedom of the press; however, the government maintains strong control of media, and at times restricts these rights in practice.
 Some subjects are seen as taboo by society and members of the political elite; imprisonment and violence have been used by the political establishment against journalists.

 Under legislation enacted in 1980, all newspapers must register with the Ministry of Information and pay sizeable registration fees.
 The Criminal Libel Law, including Seditious Libel Law of 1965, is used to control what is published in the media.

 In 2006, President Ahmad Tejan Kabbah committed to reforming the laws governing the press and media to create a freer system for journalists to work in.
 As of 2013 Sierra Leone is ranked 61st (up two slots from 63rd in 2012) out of 179 countries on Reporters Without Borders' Press Freedom Index.

 Print media is not widely read in Sierra Leone, especially outside Freetown and other major cities, partially due to the low levels of literacy in the country.
 In 2007 there were 15 daily newspapers in the country, as well as those published weekly.
-Among newspaper readership, young people are likely to read newspapers weekly and older people daily.
 The majority of newspapers are privately run and are often critical of the government.
 The standard of print journalism tends to be low owing to lack of training, and people trust the information published in newspapers less than that found on the radio.